shidel/FDI/README.md

 ### FDI Roadmap

-    Find and supress occasional DOS text that can appear while pruning the old FreeDOS installation.
+    Verify no DOS text that can appear while purging the old installation.
+    Verify integrity of backup folder and zip backups.

     (These require some additional tools not yet created for V8Power Tools) Maybe localization support.